bitloops/bitloops-language-vscode/vsc-extension-quickstart.md

 - `syntaxes/bitloops.tmLanguage.json` - this is the Text mate grammar file that is used for tokenization.
 - `language-configuration.json` - this is the language configuration, defining the tokens that are used for comments and brackets.

+The project has a monorepo structure with separate "client" and "server" projects, and the root project serves as the entry point for the VS Code extension.
+This means that the root project depends on the "client" and "server" projects, and they will be built before the root project. (references in tsconfig)
+By default, when you run `yarn` in the root project, it will execute the installation process recursively for all the projects referenced in the tsconfig.json file's "references" section.
+When you run `tsc -b` in the root project, it will recursively build all the referenced projects defined in the root tsconfig.json file.
+This means that it will compile the TypeScript files in the root project as well as the "client" and "server" projects, and any other projects referenced in the tsconfig.json files of the referenced projects.

 ## Get up and running straight away

 - `yarn`